slydiman/sscpoe/README.md

 This integration exposes power sensors and POE control switches.

-Note: The cloud server does not support multiple connections to the same account from Home Assistant and the mobile app.
-The device in Home Assistant will disappear after connecting from the official SSCPOE mobile app and will be reconnected within 30 seconds automatically.
-You can share the project in the official SSCPOE mobile app to other account and use the main account for this integration and the second account for the mobile app.
+Note: The cloud server does not support multiple connections to the same account from Home Assistant and the SSCPOE app.
+If you are using the cloud management, the device in Home Assistant will disappear after connecting from the official SSCPOE app and will be reconnected within 30 seconds automatically.
+You can share the project in the official SSCPOE app to other account and use this account for this integration.
+The device settings in the SSCPOE app are available only for the admin account.